Why Should We Stage an Intervention?

 - Family system intervention – a family intervention designed to confront the members of a family who may be codependent or enabling one member, or perhaps more than one members of the family need drug treatment or alcohol rehab

-- Crisis interventions – these are unplanned, often happening when the drug addicted or alcoholic person’s actions have resulted in a potentially life threatening or dangerous situation.
+- Crisis interventions – these are unplanned, often happening when the drug-addicted or alcoholic person’s actions have resulted in a potentially life-threatening or dangerous situation.
 The people present will immediately confront the addict and attempt to get them to commit to going to one of the many recovery programs available (intensive outpatient program, inpatient rehab, etc.)

-Get Help Holding an Effective Intervention
+Get Help Holding an Effective Intervention from TruPath

 If you are considering holding an intervention, it may be in everybody’s best interest to involve a professional interventionist who will help prepare you and your family for what is to come and advise on the best way to approach your loved one.
 They will also keep the discussion on course in case emotions run high and the conversation goes off the rails.
 If your loved one does not refuse treatment, your intervention team will then be able to refer you to an alcohol and drug addiction recovery treatment center.

-At TruPath, we offer inpatient rehab, outpatient rehab, intensive outpatient programs for drugs and alcohol and other levels of care.
+At TruPath, we offer inpatient rehab, outpatient rehab, intensive outpatient programs for drugs and alcohol, and other levels of care.
 We provide recovery coaching, individual therapy, family therapy, medical care, detox programs, connections to sober living homes, dual diagnosis for mental illness, and much more in a completely individualized treatment plan.
 Contact us today for more information on how your or your loved one can join us today.